Convergence dynamics of Agent-to-Agent Interactions with Misaligned objectives: Agent-to-Agent Dynamics

 In this section, we established explicit expressions for the asymptotic errors of both agents (Proposition~\ref{prop:first-direct}), showing that convergence plateaus are determined jointly by objective misalignment $\Delta$ and the spectral geometry of the prompts $(S_W,S_U)$.
-We further derived angle-based bounds (Corollary~\ref{cor:angle-only}), explaining the growth of normalized plateaus with the inter-objective angle, as observed in Figures~\ref{fig:axa-convergence} and \ref{fig:angle-plateau}.
-Together, these results enable \emph{a priori} prediction of plateau levels and provide concrete design levers, via the spectra of $S_W$ and $S_U$, to ensure bounded residuals and mitigate asymmetric vulnerabilities in non-cooperative agent-to-agent interactions.
+Corollary~\ref{cor:angle-only} further explains the monotonic growth of normalized plateau errors with the inter-objective angle, providing a predictive lens on non-cooperative agent-to-agent interactions.
+Taken together, these results characterize the \emph{fixed-objective} multi-agent regime, where misalignment cannot be corrected during inference and residual errors are unavoidable.

+Our cooperative construction (Corollary~\ref{cor:newton-realized-main}) shows that misalignment need not be inherent: in an \emph{adaptive-objective} regime, a helper agent can update a turn-local objective using only observable quantities to realize Newton-like acceleration for the main agent.
+This demonstrates that the same interaction interface can yield either misalignment-induced degradation or cooperative convergence gains, depending on whether agent objectives are fixed or allowed to adapt.
+This dichotomy highlights a practical design principle for LLM-based multi-agent systems: prompt structures that stabilize or align objectives mitigate harmful fixed-point biases, while agents capable of constructing turn-local surrogate objectives can actively enhance one another's optimization dynamics.